Kat Long

-Kat Long (born Kathryn Noel Long, December 31, 1974) is an American journalist, author, and social historian.
+Kathryn Noel Long (born December 31, 1974) is an American journalist, author, and social historian.

 Biography

-Kathryn Noel Long was born in Silver Spring, Maryland, December 31, 1974.
+Long was born in Silver Spring, Maryland, December 31, 1974.
 She attended Sarah Lawrence College from 1993 to 1997, where she was a recipient of the Nancy Lynn Schwartz Fiction Award; she graduated with a BA in creative writing in 1997.
 She completed an MA in journalism at the CUNY Graduate School of Journalism, as a recipient of the Punch Sulzberger Scholarship.